peek00/peek00/README.md

 ## About Me

 Welcome to my personal repository!
 I'm a developer with a strong foundation in **full-stack development**, **AI/ML integration**, and **cloud infrastructure and deployment**.
 My work spans building scalable backend systems, designing intuitive frontends, and deploying machine learning models to production.
+A relic of the past, this is also my [StackOverflow account](https://stackoverflow.com/users/18650474/peek0?tab=answers) back before LLMs took over.

 **Technical Skills:**